Last updated just now · Jun 18, 2026, 10:36 AM

 Why brands partner

 Max the Meat Guy reaches an audience concentrated in United States primarily through YouTube, and is best activated via long-form YouTube integrations, Instagram Reels and Stories, TikTok branded content.
-Their sponsorship history skews toward Food & Beverage / DTC, a clear signal of fit for brands in those categories.
+Their sponsorship history skews toward Food / CPG, a clear signal of fit for brands in those categories.
 Demonstrated partners include Zocdoc and Olipop.
 Engagement on YouTube runs around 4.1%, pointing to an audience suited to category-relevant, mid-funnel brand campaigns rather than pure-reach buys.

 Estimated Rate Card